 Macbeth Chicago Shakespeare Theatre Wednesday, May 23 $149

 Shakespeare’s Macbeth comes alive as adapted and directed by Aaron Posner and Teller (of Penn and Teller).
 This famed duo reunites for an enchanted take on “the Scottish play”.
 Diving into the psyches of Macbeth and his Lady, Shakespeare’s seductive, twisted text delivers an explosive examination of what drives a person to risk utter destruction for power.
 Magic, witches, dark moors, and stunning sights will delight and trick the eye.
 The flexibility of the new performance venue, The Yard, is the perfect platform for Teller and Posner’s wild imaginations in this thrilling culmination to the season.
-Lunch will be prior to the performance at Riva at Navy Pier.
+Lunch is at Riva at Navy Pier.

 Memphis Ruth Page Center for the Arts Thursday May 24 $135

 Memphis is set in the places where rock and roll was born in the 1950s: the seedy nightclubs, radio stations and recording studios of the musically-rich Tennessee city.
 With an original score, it tells the fictional story of DJ Huey Calhoun, a good ole’ local boy with a passion for R&B music and Felicia Farrell, an up-and-coming black singer that he meets one fateful night on Beale Street.
 Despite the objections of their loved ones (Huey’s close-minded mama and Felicia’s cautious brother, a club owner), they embark on a dangerous affair.
 As their careers rise, the relationship is challenged by personal ambition and the pressures of an outside world unable to accept their love.